Society

 Lost-Time Injuries Frequency Rate/Lost Work Day Rate

 Sysmex promotes occupational health and safety management in accordance with its Regulations on Safety and Health, which were formulated under the responsibility of members of the Management Board, a senior executive officer, and a senior managing director.
 A Central Health and Safety Committee* was established for Group companies in Japan.
-The committee aims to reinforce and enhance Group companies’ occupational health and safety systems.
-To this end, the committee formulates policies and targets, ascertains the status of occupational health at individual business sites, and considers measures for improvement.
-It will further clarify the roles of its industrial physicians and nurses and work closer with employees to engage in health promotion, disease prevention, and health education activities.
-We have also set targets for lost-time injury frequency rates and lost workday rates as sustainability targets, and we report on the status of these initiatives to the Managing Board semiannually.
+The committee formulates policies and targets to reinforce and enhance Group companies’ occupational health and safety systems.
+In addition, we keep watch over the safety management status of each office and consider any measures for improvement.
+We will further enhance the roles of industrial physicians and nurses and work in locations close to employees to proactively carry out health promotion, disease prevention, and health education activities.
+We have also set targets for lost-time injury frequency rates and lost workday rates as sustainability targets.
+We report on the status of these initiatives to the Managing Board semiannually.

 Initiatives for Occupational Health and Safety

-Health and Safety Committee meetings are held regularly at each Sysmex business office, and preemptive measures are taken from both short- and long-term perspectives based on a risk management concept, which includes eliminating risks identified through walk-around checks.
-In addition, the Central Health and Safety Committee, which monitors Sysmex Group companies in Japan, introduces measures and targets for health and safety and health management of domestic Group companies, monitors their progress, and deliberates on a variety of items ranging from measures against workplace risks and overwork to measures to ensure the safe handling of chemicals used in research.
-In the event of an industrial accident, the Health and Safety Committee of the relevant business office will deliberate on the causes of, and countermeasures against, the accident and report these to the Central Health and Safety Committee, which will share the reported contents within the entire Group with the objective of preventing a recurrence of the accident.
+Health and Safety Committee meetings are held regularly at each Sysmex business office, and preemptive measures are implemented from both short- and long-term perspectives based on a risk management concept, which includes eliminating risks identified through walk-around checks.
+In addition, the Central Health and Safety Committee, which monitors Sysmex Group companies in Japan, introduces measures and targets for health and safety and health management of domestic Group companies, monitors their progress, and deliberates on a variety of items ranging from measures against workplace risks and overwork to ensuring the safe handling of chemicals used in research.
+In the event of an industrial accident, the Health and Safety Committee of the relevant business office will deliberate on the causes of, and countermeasures against, the accident and report on such matters to the Central Health and Safety Committee.
+This body will share the reported contents within the entire Group with the objective of preventing a recurrence of the accident.

-In addition, employees are given safety training on emergency and evacuation measures to be taken in the event of an accident or an employee suddenly falling ill, on handling potentially dangerous machinery and raw materials, and safe driving.
-We hold comprehensive fire drills based on hypothetical large-scale disaster scenarios, and conduct training on the use of automated external defibrillators (AEDs).
+In addition, employees are given safety training on emergency and evacuation measures to be taken in the event of an accident or an employee suddenly falling ill, on handling potentially dangerous machinery and raw materials, and on safe driving.
+We hold comprehensive fire drills based on hypothetical large-scale disaster scenarios and conduct training on the use of automated external defibrillators (AEDs).
 We also offer courses to train citizen emergency medical technicians on a regular basis.
-We hold initial-response drills in the event of a disaster, which involve quickly confirming and ensuring employee safety and sharing information on the damage status at business offices.
-Sysmex also conducts labor compliance training, seminars by industrial physicians on the importance of taking secondary medical checkup and the aftereffects of COVID-19 infections, and seminars by external experts on women’s health.
+We hold initial-response drills in the event of a disaster, such as quickly confirming and ensuring employee safety and sharing information on the damage status at business offices.
+Sysmex also conducts labor compliance training, seminars by industrial physicians on the importance of taking secondary medical checkups and the aftereffects of COVID-19 infections, and seminars by external experts on women’s health.

-Group companies also promote occupational health and safety management by carrying out workplace patrols and surveys, risk assessments, training for emergency situations in accordance with the laws and regulations of specific regions and in accordance with the characteristics of each facility.
+Group companies also promote occupational health and safety management by carrying out workplace patrols and surveys, risk assessments, and training for emergency situations in accordance with the laws and regulations of specific regions and the characteristics of each facility.
 Sysmex Brazil has acquired ISO 45001 certification, the international standard for Occupational Health and Safety management systems.

 Preventing Overwork

 To prevent overwork, we focus on reducing long working hours, which can impair physical and mental health.
+As for managing working hours, we log employees’ hours with an IC card that they use to enter and leave the office and when they start and shut down their computers.
 In addition to complying with relevant laws and regulations, we have established internal standards that are more rigorous than the guidelines issued by the Ministry of Health, Labour and Welfare.
 When an employee exceeds the specified limits set in accordance with internal standards, we communicate this fact to their superior and ask the employee to submit a self-check form so that improvements can be made to their work situation.
 Employees are also offered opportunities to see industrial physicians when necessary.
-As for managing working hours, we log employees’ hours with an IC card that they use to enter and leave the office, and with the times at which they start and shut down their computers.
-Time management training by external lecturers for executives, and e-learning programs for employees, are continuously conducted to enhance understanding of the need for improvement regarding overwork.
+Time management training by external lecturers for executives and e-learning programs for employees are continuously conducted to enhance understanding of the need for improvement regarding overwork.

-The average total annual working hours per person for fiscal 2022 was 2,020 hours,1 a decrease of 10 hours from the previous fiscal year.
+The average total annual working hours per person for fiscal 2023 was 2,010 hours1, a decrease of 10 hours from the previous fiscal year.
 Proactive recruiting activities have allowed progress in solving the shortage of personnel against a backdrop of increased initiatives for technological innovation and business structure transformation.
-The introduction of a value-added labor productivity index2 prompted a change to a more efficient way of working and has caused the reduction in actual work hours.
+The introduction of a value-added labor productivity index2 prompted a change to a more efficient way of working and has caused a reduction in actual work hours.
 The number of paid leave days taken has also increased.

-Sysmex will continue to proceed with appropriate personnel allocation through the strengthening of recruiting activities, proactively educate employees, and carry out awareness-raising activities in alliance with the Sysmex Union, with the aim of reducing working hours.
+Sysmex will continue to proceed with appropriate personnel allocation through the strengthening of recruiting activities, proactively educating employees, and carrying out awareness-raising activities in alliance with the Sysmex Union, with the aim of reducing working hours.

 • 1 Full-time employees in Group companies in Japan